Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Introduction

 \section{Introduction}

-We investigate the problem of exploring and mapping an unknown 2D Region Of Interest (ROI) using a team of autonomous Unmanned Aerial Vehicles (UAVs).
-Our overall vision is to develop aerial coverage algorithms for enabling a team of UAVs to assist emergency responders in disaster scenarios or environmental scientists in data collection.
-Figure~\ref{fig:overview} shows one motivating scenario where a UAV can be used to map the region in a lake that is contaminated by a leaked pollutant (\eg, chemical spill in a lake).
-The size and shape of the contaminated region is usually not known until observed by the UAVs.
+We investigate the problem of exploring and mapping an unknown 2D Region Of Interest (ROI) using a team of aerial robots.
+Our overall vision is to develop coverage algorithms for enabling a team of robots to assist emergency responders in disaster scenarios or environmental scientists in data collection.
+Figure~\ref{fig:overview} shows one motivating scenario where autonomous Unmanned Aerial Vehicles (UAVs) can be used to map the region in a lake that is contaminated by a leaked pollutant (\eg, chemical spill in a lake).
+Instead of learning spatiotemporal phenomena or finding a hotspot in the contaminated region, we are interested in mapping the entire contaminated region, which could possibly move by the wind.
+The size and shape of this region are usually not known until observed by the UAVs.
 If the UAVs are flying at lower altitudes or if the contaminated region is large, the UAV will need to plan its motion to explore and map out the unknown ROI using its onboard sensors (\eg, downwards-facing camera in the case of visible contaminants such as chemical spills).

-Another example is assessing the damage to structures after a natural disaster (\cite{fernandez2015uav}) using downwards-facing cameras mounted on UAVs.
+Another example is assessing the damage to structures after a natural disaster~\cite{fernandez2015uav} using downwards-facing cameras mounted on UAVs.
 Such assessment is required to estimate the cost of recovery and reconstruction.
 As in the previous example, the exact shape of the region that has undergone damage may not be known a priori and must be mapped using the UAVs.
-There are many such examples of aerial mapping of ROIs of unknown shape and sizes using UAVs equipped with appropriate sensors.
+There are many such examples of mapping of ROIs of unknown shape and size using robots equipped with appropriate sensors~\cite{stachniss2003exploring,masehian2017cooperative,song2020care}.